ZoeLeBlanc/IntroToDH2020/schedule.md

 *Class Activities:*

-- Introduction to functions and conditionals, along with reading code documentation
+- Introduction to loops, functions, and conditionals [slides](https://gitpitch.com/ZoeLeblanc/IntroToDH2020/gh-pages?p=week3/Thursday)
 - Seminar discussion about review assignment and final projects

 *Assignment for next class:* Complete coding assignment on Python fundamentals and share on Slack.